Notes and Takeaways from How will you measure your life?

 Final recommendation

-Clayton: “Think about the metric by which your life will be judged, and make a resolution to live every day so that in the end, your life will be judged a success.”
+According to Clayton Christensen, you should think about the metric by which your life will be judged and make a resolution to live every day so that when you die, your life will be judged a success.